make-ing/coding_interview_rust/README.md

 ### Objective
 Modify the `calculate_steering_direction()` function to achieve a collision with an angle **greater than 5 degrees**.

-### Requirements
-- Change only the steering algorithm within `calculate_steering_direction()`
-- Keep the function signature unchanged: `fn calculate_steering_direction(from: &Projectile, to: &Projectile) -> (f64, f64)`
-- The function must return a unit direction vector (normalized)
-- Must work with the constant pursuer speed of 2.5 m/s

 ### Testing
 Run the simulation with: